 However, in some cases, there is insufficient activity to warrant using the sales comp approach.
 For example, if a standalone office complex is one of the only office buildings located in a certain submarket, and no other office buildings have sold in the last 5+ years, the sales comp approach becomes more difficult to use.
 The sales comp approach requires there to be properties of relatively similar size, age, quality, and location.
 Additionally, these properties must trade every so often to provide the sales data needed for comparison’s sake.

 The Income Approach

-When the cost approach or sales comp approach cannot be used, most appraisers will turn to the income approach.
+When the cost approach or sales comp approach is not possible, most appraisers resort to the income approach.
 The income approach, sometimes referred to as the “income capitalization” approach, estimates a property’s value based on its in-place rents and/or revenue-generating potential.

 There are three main ways of calculating a property’s value using the income approach.

 The first is the GRM (Gross Rent Multiplier) approach.
 This involves dividing the sales price of comparable properties by the gross rent that those properties generate on an annual basis.
-This gives appraisers a number they can apply to the gross rents of the specific property being appraised.
-The GRM approach is somewhat limited in that most properties have different operating expense ratios.
+Appraisers use this to calculate a number they can apply to the gross rents of the property that they are appraising.
+The limitations of the GRM approach stem from the fact that the operating expense ratios of most properties differ.

-The second way is called the Direct Capitalization approach.
-With this method, instead of relying on gross rents, the appraiser will calculate the net operating income (which in turn, accounts for a building’s operating expenses).
+The second way is the Direct Capitalization approach.
+With this method, instead of relying on gross rents, the appraiser will calculate the net operating income.
+This in turn, accounts for a building’s operating expenses.
 By using NOI and then applying a market cap rate (based on comparable sale data), the appraiser can then estimate a property’s value.